Introduction

 These 10 causes of UTI are composed of common day-to-day activities that people do.
 By understanding each, patients, especially women can prevent the possibility of contracting the disease.
 Furthermore, they can remain a healthier urinary system, and prevent developing other kidney conditions.

-Underlying Health Conditions and UTIs
+Underlying Health Complications and UTIs

 10 causes of uti | kidney stone